fastoch/Linux/OpenSSH.md

 ## Create an ssh key

 >[!warning]
->always check your keys before creating a new one, so you don't overwrite an existing key!
+>Always check your keys before creating a new one, so you don't overwrite an existing key!
->>If you overwrite a key that is your only way into a server, you won't be able to access this host anymore!
+>If you overwrite a key that is your only way into a server, you won't be able to access this host anymore!

 - Run `ssh-keygen`
 - specify where to save the file